 Why do you need to build customer empathy?

 Today’s crazy-busy customers are wary of sales pitches, cold emails, and hype-filled messages.
 The result?
 They tune them out.

 So in our rush to obtain leads, drive opportunities, and move the sales needle, it’s easy to forget that we need to address our customers’ emotional needs (fears, hopes, wants, and aspirations).

-In fact, Damasio made this groundbreaking discovery: when emotions are impaired, so is decision-making.
+Damasio concluded from his findings that when emotions are impaired, so is decision-making.*

 What does this mean?